The best payroll software for small business makes it quick and easy to manage paying wages plus any associated benefits and taxes due.

 Bamboo HR - fuss free payroll and more

 (opens in new tab)Get a free price quote (opens in new tab) for one of Bamboo HR's packages that include everything needed to keep your business running efficiently.Choose from Essentials or Advantage options, which come with a complete collection of features and functions aimed at improving efficiency.

 Hourly payroll covers other crucial areas of your business, with unlimited payroll runs, direct deposit and paper checks, automatic tax filing along with 1099 and W-2 handling all featuring as part of the package.
 Lookout too for easy handling of garnishments and benefits, while the combination of Time Tracking and Payroll offers the added benefit of smart works comp insurance.
-Priority phone and HR support is included too.
+Priority phone support is included too.

 If you’re looking for a combination of payroll and time management software, with a worker’s comp insurance package also included Hourly is well worth investigating.
-It’s already doing a decent job of rivalling the likes of Gusto and OnPay, with three plan options including Time Tracking, Payroll or a combination package that includes both.
+It’s already doing a decent job of rivalling the likes of Gusto and OnPay, with two plan options including Time Tracking, Payroll or a combination package that includes both.

 Features are many and varied, with the Time Tracking package including the ability to track time for all of your workers with the benefit of automatic timesheet creation and GPS clock-ins.
 Overtime and breaks can also be monitored with ease and it’s all supplemented with detailed reports and audit logs.

 The benefit of Workful for small business owners has to be its ability to cover many bases at once thanks to payroll, HR and timesheets all being handled within one package.
 Developed by the people who brought TaxSlayer to market, this is an easy to use option that has a relatively straightforward setup process.

 Pricing is keen too, with a free 30-day trial and the single tier pricing helps to keep things even simpler while still offering payroll, time tracking and a host of employee tools too.